 - Diminishes overall physical pain.

-- Relax more during exercise.
+- Helps you relax more during exercise.

 - Participants were motivated, enjoyed the therapy sessions more, and felt the atmosphere of the session was less stressful during Animal-Assisted therapy.